Christine Pelosi: Democratic National Committee

-Electoral College member
+Electoral college member

 Pelosi was a presidential elector for the state of California in the 2016 United States presidential election.
-Every presidential election year, the 538 members of the Electoral College meet in their state capitals on December 19 to cast the official vote for president.
+Every presidential election year, the 538 members of the electoral college meet in their state capitals on December 19 to cast the official vote for president.
 She helped lead the effort to inform the electors and the public about foreign interference in elections.

 Personal life

 Pelosi married Peter Kaufman, son of film director Philip Kaufman, on February 16, 2008.
 They had a daughter in March 2009.
 Pelosi is a baseball fan, lives within walking distance of the San Francisco Giants' stadium, and serves on the Giants Community Fund board of directors.

-On March 22, 2020 Pelosi tweeted "Rand Paul's neighbor was right" in reference to an assault on Senator Rand Paul, and the tweet was removed.
+On March 22, 2020, Pelosi tweeted "Rand Paul's neighbor was right" in reference to an assault on Senator Rand Paul, and Twitter removed the tweet for violating its rules.
 Sen. Paul later cited the tweet after Pelosi's father was severely injured by a hammer-wielding assailant.